Burgess Hill Town F.C.: History

 During the break before the 2023-24 season, Burgess Hill announced the appointment of former Brighton & Hove Albion player Dean Cox as manager.
 Taylor voiced his disappointment but understanding online at not being appointed permanently.
 Cox would then be replaced by Gary Mansell as manager following a shock exit on 6 December 2023 which also led to an exodus of players and The Hill frequently fielding very young squads for the remainder of the season.
 Lovett would later return as co-manager.
 The 2024–25 season saw the club promoted to step three through the play-offs, defeating Sittingbourne on penalties in the final.

 In May 2025, the club were granted permission to replace its grass pitch with a 3G playing surface.
-It plans to implement the new 3G in the summer of 2025 ahead of the 2025-26 season.
+The 3G pitch was completed in time for Burgess Hill’s home game with Folkestone Invicta on 20 September 2025.

+On the 2nd of April 2026, Burgess Hill Town FC released a statement on their website announcing the departure of Joint First Team Manager Jay Lovett, stating that "it became apparent that the current co-manager arrangement was not going to be the right set-up for us as a club long term" and that they would be reverting to a single-manager structure, with Gary Mansell taking over as the sole First Team Manager.

 Ground

 Burgess Hill Town play their home games at Leylands Park, Maple Drive, Burgess Hill, Sussex, RH15 8DL.
 For sponsorship reasons, the stadium is currently known as the Medical Travel Compared Stadium and has recently been known as the Homecall Carpets Community Stadium, the More Than Tyres Stadium and the Green Elephant Stadium.